aimeele97/employee_kpi_analysis/README.md

 ## Analysis Process

 1. **Identify Business Problems:** Define key business challenges and objectives.
-2. **Data Cleaning:** Profile the data to identify issues, then transform the dataset for analysis.
+2. **Data Cleaning:** Profile the data to identify issues, then clean and transform the dataset for analysis.
 3. **Data Analysis:** Analyze the data to address the identified problems and derive insights.
 4. **Document Findings:** Record key findings and formulate actionable recommendations.